Intelligent Machining From Native CAD Data

 The ability to use Solid models and the design data from all the major CAD system maintaining associative links allows quick and efficient programming, especially when a Design modification is made.
 Surfcam will inform the user of model updates and show what the changes are and where tool paths need to be corrected.
 A simple update of the tool paths is all that is required rather than a reprogram of the part.
 Tombstone and multi part fixture is supported, along with extended datum shifts.

-Surfcam offers ease of use operational programming with intuitive dialogs making programming simple for the new user and comprehensive tool path control for the more advanced requirements.
+Surfcam offers ease of use operational programming with intuitive dialogues making programming simple for the new user and comprehensive tool path control for the more advanced requirements.
 Surfcam offers range of milling commands for the production engineer which can be used on both milling machines with W axis and Quills plus lathes with driven tools with .
-Face Milling, Roughing, Profiling, Hole Cycles, Thread Milling, Chamfering, Slot Milling are some of the standard operations available and recognize the active stock
+Face Milling, Roughing, Profiling, Hole Cycles, Thread Milling, Chamfering, Slot Milling are some of the standard operations available and recognise the active stock

 Update stock.
 Tool paths can be controlled using the current stock which ensures tool path approach is secure and eliminates fresh air cutting.
 The stock can originate from automatically created stock or from a forging or casting model produced in CAD.

 Face Milling Creates a series of straight cuts on a horizontal plane.
-Face milling will recognize the boundary shape and remove air cuts where applicable, links moves for change in cut direction can be controlled to give smooth transition producing and even flow tool path which is kinder to the machine tool and cutter engagement.
+Face milling will recognise the boundary shape and remove air cuts where applicable, links moves for change in cut direction can be controlled to give smooth transition producing and even flow tool path which is kinder to the machine tool and cutter engagement.

 Hole Cycles Surfcam includes all the standard drilling, tapping and rigid tapping routines with canned cycle and sub routine output.
 Back boring is also available where conventional machining cannot be achieved on the part.
 When using solid models the hole size , thread data, depths etc is extracted and the necessary tooling suggested from the tool libraries.

 Rough Milling Has a variety of tool path control and methods, from lace, concentric, spiral and the wave form tool path.
 Surfcam produces the required tool path and tool entry into the material.
 Shape recognition allows sub routines to be applied with a simple check box.
-Surfcam will recognize the change in geometry walls and create sub routines as appropriate.
+Surfcam will recognise the change in geometry walls and create sub routines as appropriate.

 Waveform Roughing Waveform cycle is superior to the traditional roughing cycle where machinable geometry is offset inward or outward by % step over.
 Traditional tool paths have to run slower feeds and speeds due to the variable widths of cut condition when encountering corners and material entry.